Back to Solutions

 That is why exclusion analysis belongs inside the main evaluation workflow.

-A bid can look cheaper simply because the hard parts were excluded, deferred, or pushed into assumptions that sit outside the visible pricing summary.
+A bid can look cleaner simply because the hard parts were excluded, deferred, or pushed into assumptions outside the main response.
 The buyer needs those issues brought back into the main comparison before the ranking becomes sticky.

-When that happens, the review becomes a true commercial decision instead of a late-stage cleanup exercise.
+When that happens, the review becomes a structured evaluation instead of a late-stage cleanup exercise.